-During the first semester, full-time students must complete four weeks (non-consecutive) observations at one or more TVET Colleges/vocational schools.
-During the second semester, students must complete the required four-week consecutive teaching practice engagement.
-In total, a minimum of eight weeks teaching practice is required.
+During the first year, students completing the programme in the extended timeframe must complete four weeks (non-consecutive) observations at one or more TVET Colleges/vocational schools.
+During the second year, students must complete the required four-week consecutive teaching practice engagement in a school/college.
+In total, eight weeks teaching practice is required.